Spice Girls: 1990s and gay icons

 Much as the Spice Girls broke (and still retain) records for chart-climbing in their prime, they remain an anomaly of the pop machine—still household-name famous two decades on.
 Perhaps it was their original prowess, or the press's continued fascination with them, but the Spice Girls remain a cultural touchstone while their contemporaries ... have struggled to.

 — The Daily Telegraph in a 2018 article.

-The Spice Girls have been labelled the biggest pop phenomenon of the 1990s due to the international record sales, iconic symbolism, global cultural influence and apparent omnipresence they held during the decade.
+The Spice Girls have been labelled the biggest pop phenomenon of the 1990s owing to the international record sales, iconic symbolism, global cultural influence and apparent omnipresence they held during the decade.
 The group appeared on the cover of the July 1997 edition of Rolling Stone accompanied with the headline, "Spice Girls Conquer the World".
 At the 2000 Brit Awards, the group received the Outstanding Contribution to Music Award in honour of their success in the global music scene in the 1990s.
 The iconic symbolism of the Spice Girls in the 1990s is partly attributed to their era-defining outfits, the most notable being the Union Jack dress that Halliwell wore at the 1997 Brit Awards.
 The dress has achieved iconic status, becoming one of the most prominent symbols of 1990s pop culture.
 The status of the Spice Girls as 1990s pop culture icons is also attributed to their vast marketing efforts and willingness to be a part of a media-driven world.
 Their unprecedented appearances in adverts and the media solidified the group as a phenomenon—an icon of the decade and for British music.